joshstevens19/reth-indexer/README.md

 # reth-indexer

-reth-indexer reads directly from the reth db and indexes the data into a postgres database with a simple config file and no extra setup.
+reth-indexer reads directly from the reth db and decodes and indexes the data into a postgres database with a simple config file and no extra setup.

 <img src="./assets/demo.gif" />